Beehive Cluster

-Age and proper motion coincide with those of the Hyades, suggesting they may share similar origins.
+Its age and proper motion coincide with those of the Hyades, suggesting they may share similar origins.
 Both clusters also contain red giants and white dwarfs, which represent later stages of stellar evolution, along with many main sequence stars.

-Distance to M44 is often cited to be between 160 and 187 parsecs (520–610 light years), but the revised Hipparcos parallaxes (2009) for Praesepe members and the latest infrared color-magnitude diagram favors an analogous distance of 182 pc.
+The distance to M44 is often cited to be between 160 and 187 parsecs (520–610 light years), but the revised Hipparcos parallaxes (2009) for Praesepe members and the latest infrared color-magnitude diagram favors an analogous distance of 182 pc.
 There are better age estimates of around 600 million years (compared to about 625 million years for the Hyades).
 The diameter of the bright inner cluster core is about 7.0 parsecs (23 light years).

 At 1.5° across, the cluster easily fits within the field of view of binoculars or low-powered small telescopes.
 Regulus, Castor, and Pollux are guide stars.